marcolago/flowtime.js/README.md

 ### Calculating the completion percentage of the presentation

-In the `flowtimenavigation` event handler calculate the progress in % using this forumula:
+In the `flowtimenavigation` event handler calculate the progress in % using this formula:

 ```javascript
     function navigationHandler(e)